Uncertainty Aware Semi-Supervised Learning on Graph Data: Multidimensional Uncertainty and Subjective Logic

 \section{Multidimensional Uncertainty and Subjective Logic}

-This section provides the overview of SL and discusses SL-based multiple types of uncertainties, called {\em evidential uncertainty}, with the measures of \textit{vacuity} and \textit{dissonance}.
-In addition, we give a brief overview of {\em probabilistic uncertainty}, discussing the measures of \textit{aleatoric} and \textit{epistemic}.
+This section provides an overview of SL and discusses multiple types of uncertainties estimated based on SL, called {\em evidential uncertainty}, with the measures of \textit{vacuity} and \textit{dissonance}.
+In addition, we give a brief overview of {\em probabilistic uncertainty}, discussing the measures of \textit{aleatoric} uncertainty and \textit{epistemic} uncertainty.